suinleelab/Useful_Datasets_CSE_527/README.md

 files yourself from another source.

 Please reach out to the TAs with any questions!
-If you're looking for a specific kind of data but can't find it here, we're more than happy to help.
+If you're looking for a specific kind of data but can't find it here, we're more than happy to help you find it.